 So I asked Matt in the course comments if there's another IDE he would recommend instead.
 Within less than a minute he tells me to use R-Studio Cloud instead.

 Wow - I expected to wait at least a day before I heard back from him!

 Unlike R-Studio, you don't install R-Studio Cloud, you run it directly from within your browser, so it worked straight away with no issues.

-Hey, look at me - I got started with R!
+Hey, look at me - I'm getting started with R!

 Importing Tidyverse & Other Data Packages

 From here, Matt took me through installing the R project for the course, installing all the packages I need, and basically getting used to the interface and moving around.

 So far, so good...